 When it comes to JJ Maguire’s theme songs, one of the unique aspects is that in many of them, the wrestlers are doing the vocals, and he believes that this helped the songs resonate with the fans.

 “The original voice in Sexy Boy is Sherri Martel.
 They had problems and a disagreement with her, where she ultimately left the company, and then we had Shawn [Michaels] sing.
-Jimmy would sing it, and Shawn followed along.
+Jimmy sang it, and Shawn followed along.
 Later, Jimmy’s voice was taken out, and in the final version, you can only hear Shawn’s voice.”

 Listen to the original version of Shawn Michaels’ theme song with Sherri Martel singing:

-Throughout the years, “Sexy Boy” has been sung and parodied by different wrestlers and people outside of the industry.
+Throughout the years, “Sexy Boy” has been sung and parodied by wrestlers and people outside the industry.
 There is a version where Vince McMahon is fervently belting out the vocals, but JJ Maguire said that he is unaware of that version and that he certainly didn’t work on it.

 In one instance, JJ was floored when told that William Shatner had sung parts of Sexy Boy on TV.
 “I couldn’t believe it,” exclaimed an amused JJ Maguire.
 “Captain Kirk is singing Sexy Boy; I guess I had finally made it!
 I was blown away by that!”